Oberliga Rheinland-Pfalz/Saar: Rules

 Nominally 18 teams compete for the Oberliga Rheinland-Pfalz/Saar title.
 Teams play each other twice, once at home and once away.
 At the end of the season the champion used to be promoted into either the Regionalliga Süd or the Regionalliga Nord, later the Regionalliga West, depending on their geographical location.
 From 2008, the league winner was promoted to the Regionalliga West.
-In the 2007–08 season, the teams finishing from 2nd to 4th were also be promoted.
+In the 2007–08 season, the teams finishing from 2nd to 4th were also promoted.

 If the team that wins the league or is on a promotion spot at the end of the season fails to have the correct license then the team who finishes next would be promoted instead of them.

 Teams promoted to the new Regionalliga in 2008: